 Activity data in the Flow App and web service

 With the Flow app you can follow and analyze your activity data on the go and sync it wirelessly from your watch to the Flow web service.
 The Flow web service gives you the most detailed insight into your activity information.
-With the help of the activity reports (under the PROGRESS tab), you can follow the long-term trend of your daily activity.
+With the help of the activity reports (under the REPORTS tab), you can follow the long-term trend of your daily activity.
 You can choose to view either daily, weekly or monthly reports.

 Learn more about the 24/7 Activity tracking feature in this in-depth guide.